Staro Selo, Jegunovce

 Staro Selo (Старо Село) is a village in the municipality of Jegunovce, North Macedonia.
 It used to be part of the former municipality of Vratnica.

 Demographics

+Staro Selo is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 13 Christian households and one bachelor.

 According to the 2002 census, the village had a total of 217 inhabitants.
 Ethnic groups in the village include: